hangelwen/miR-PREFeR/README.md

 The -v 0 option allows no mismatch in the alignment The -m 10 option discards reads that can be mapped to more than 10 positions.
 The -p 8 option uses 8 threads to do the alignment
-The -v 0 and the -m 10 options are recommended to use the values above.

 #### c).
 The (optional) gff file  ####